-Our 2020 Annual Report will also follow the format of the Common Metrics, with the four pillars being our four main chapters.
+Our 2021 Annual Report will also follow the format of the Common Metrics, with the four pillars being our four main chapters.
 In addition to our usual KPIs that we report on on an annual basis, we have also identified metrics and disclosures from the Common Metrics that deem material for us to disclose on as well.
-To find out more, please visit this link: (link to new report).
+To find out more, please visit this webpage.